(Last Updated On: August 10, 2018)

 Medial Head: a deep attachment that is continuous with the lateral division of the tendon of tibialis posterior, and a more superficial attachment to the middle band of the medial intermuscular septum of the foot.

-Action: Flexion of the great toe at the metatarsophalangeal joint, supports the medial longitudinal arch of the foot.
+Actions: Flexion of the great toe at the metatarsophalangeal joint

 Blood Supply: Branches from the posterior tibial artery

-1. Flexion of the great toe at the metatarsophalangeal jont
+1. Flexion of the great toe at the metatarsophalangeal joint

 Secondary Actions of the Flexor Hallucis Brevis: